Can Harmony Gold Mining Company Limited (HMY) Remain Competitive?

 Is It Worth Investing in Harmony Gold Mining Company Limited (NYSE :HMY) Right Now?

+Plus, the 36-month beta value for HMY is at 0.39.
+Opinions of the stock are interesting as 4 analysts out of 8 who provided ratings for Harmony Gold Mining Company Limited declared the stock was a “buy,” while 0 rated the stock as “overweight,” 3 rated it as “hold,” and 1 as “sell.”

-HMY currently public float of 433.49M and currently shorts hold a 2.58% ratio of that float.
-Today, the average trading volume of HMY was 6.27M shares.
+The average price from analysts is $6.51, which is $1.92 above the current price.
+HMY currently public float of 433.50M and currently shorts hold a 2.58% ratio of that float.
+Today, the average trading volume of HMY was 6.20M shares.

 HMY’s Market Performance